Karansaluja/dff_celeb_skill/README.md

 brew install mongodb-database-tools
 ```

-- To dump your database for backup you call this command on your terminal
+- To dump your database for backup you call this command on your terminal (not required for setup)

 ```
 mongodump --db database_name --collection collection_name